 The Standard Abatement Procedure is available beginning with the issuance of the third quarter tax bill and ending with the last date of payment for that period.
 By way of example, an organization seeking exemption consideration for fiscal year 2013 will be able to obtain an application once the third quarter tax bill has been issued in January 2013.
 Applications for abatement must be filed no later than the last date of payment for the third quarter bill.

 Organizations seeking exemption from local property taxes in advance of the issuance of the fiscal year 2014 tax bill can file a Preliminary Consideration Information Requisition Form.
-Forms for fiscal year 2015 will be available in April 2014 and are due no later than July 31, 2014.
+Forms for fiscal year 2015 were due no later than July 31, 2014.

 The information returned with the Preliminary Consideration application, including but not limited to the organization's articles of organization, trust, and by-laws, is reviewed by the Board of Assessors to determine the taxable or exempt status of an organization's real and/or personal property.
 The Assessing Department may ask for additional information on a case by case basis, and a site visit may be necessary to verify use and occupancy at the property.